 If a vendor is not planning to perform a thorough risk analysis, it jeopardizes your company’s reputation, which is not a good sign.

 Does Your Migration Process Include Refactoring?

 Refactoring is one of the most common approaches when it comes to cloud migration.
 Most legacy application modernization providers offer refactoring as a way to proceed.
 It involves rebuilding the architecture of the application to fit the cloud computing environment.
 A legacy vendor will rewrite parts of the codebase to ensure better flexibility and take full advantage of the perks that come with cloud storage.
 At ModLogix, we provide the refactoring service to almost all cloud migration projects we work on, as it helps scale the system in the future.

 How to get the most of your legacy software: rehost, rewrite, or rebuild it?
 Find the answers in this blog post.
-9 Questions to Validate Your Legacy Modernization Vendor Before Starting the Cloud Migration Process
+Should You Rehost, Rebuild, or Rewrite a Legacy Application With Latest Software?

 Your vendor should be experienced enough to be trusted to modify your code, test it, and avoid possible issues with functionality.
 In the long term, refactoring will pay off and provide the highest ROI of cloud migration.

 Refactoring will cut your expenses by providing scalability, make your app more adaptable to change by simplifying the process of adding new features as well as increase resilience of your application.

 Although refactoring is more time-consuming, requires more skillful workers, and poses a risk to your code and configuration, when it’s done by a trustworthy vendor, it is the best approach.

 Do You Execute the Migration of Databases as a Part of Cloud Migration?